Stark1JR/deimos-75-scripts/README.md

 after that set activation to anyplayer and activation type to present tick server only and repeatable then in condition of the trigger delete this then place this code into it

-helicotper place a crate then varible 1 this addAction [("<t color=""#66FFFF"">" + ("Repair/Flip") +"</t>"), "repair.sqf",[],1,false,true];
+helicotper place a crate then call it varible 1 this addAction [("<t color=""#66FFFF"">" + ("Repair/Flip") +"</t>"), "repair.sqf",[],1,false,true];

-Gorund place a crate varible 2 this addAction [("<t color=""#66FFFF"">" + ("Repair/Flip") +"</t>"), "repair.sqf",[],1,false,true];
+Gorund place a crate then call it varible 2 this addAction [("<t color=""#66FFFF"">" + ("Repair/Flip") +"</t>"), "repair.sqf",[],1,false,true];

-jets/planes place a crate varible 4
-this addAction [("<t color=""#66FFFF"">" + ("Repair/Flip") +"</t>"), "repair.sqf",[],1,false,true];
+jets/planes place a crate then call it varible 3 this addAction [("<t color=""#66FFFF"">" + ("Repair/Flip") +"</t>"), "repair.sqf",[],1,false,true];

 as for giveing medic and engineer perms this addAction["<t color='#c8a000'>Assign Medic Perms</t>",{player setUnitTrait ["Medic",true];},nil,2.5,true,true,"","true",5,false,"",""];